-The Nippon Foundation-GEBCO Seabed 2030 Project has just over nine years left to achieve its indispensable goal of the definitive, freely available, map of the entire world ocean floor.
+The Nippon Foundation-GEBCO Seabed 2030 Project has just over nine years left to achieve its indispensable goal of the definitive, freely available map of the entire world ocean floor.
 The Project’s timeline is ambitious but vital – in 2019, we were warned that we only have 11 years left to prevent irreversible damage from climate change.
-The upcoming United Nations Climate Change Conference (COP26) will undoubtedly act as a poignant reminder of the commitments that must be made on a global scale if we are to safeguard the future of our planet; and certainly Seabed 2030 is operating on that global scale.
+The United Nations Climate Change Conference (COP26) reminded us of the commitments that must be made on a global scale if we are to safeguard the future of our planet, and certainly Seabed 2030 is operating on that global scale.

 Our oceans drive global systems that make the Earth habitable for humankind, with the UN even describing the oceans as ‘our planet’s life support’.
 Our rainwater, drinking water, weather, climate, much of our food, and even the oxygen we breathe, are all ultimately provided and regulated by the sea.
 But despite this critical dependence on the oceans, we still know so little about them, and the threats to our ocean environment continue to grow – much of which are caused directly by humankind.
 Heading the list are plastic pollution and the collapse of fisheries, acidification and ocean warming.